 (b) ‘financial system’ means all financial institutions, markets, products and market infrastructures;

-(c) ‘systemic risk’ means a risk of disruption in the financial system with the potential to have serious negative consequences for the financial stability of the Union or of one or more of its Member States or the functioning of the internal market and the real economy.
+(c) ‘systemic risk’ means a risk of disruption in the financial system with the potential to have serious negative consequences for the financial stability of the Union or of one or more of its Member States or for the real economy and the functioning of the internal market .
 All types of financial intermediaries, markets and infrastructure may be potentially systemically important to some degree.

 AMs that fall if COMP is adopted: 21 Berès, Fernandez